10 Jul 6 of the Best Excursions in the Atacama Desert

 Hike through the Cactus Valley to the Hot Springs

 This hour long hike took me across the highlands of the Atacama Desert amongst 5m tall cactus, some which are over 900 years old.
 The trail then descended into a gorge and began to wind through the reeds skirting the stream; the lush conditions were a stark contrast to the parched altiplano just above the ridge.
 Eventually the track took a turn and led us to crystal clear natural hot springs marking the end of our hike.
-I changed into bathers and enjoyed a well-deserved soak in the temperate water.
+Our driver from explora was waiting for us with our bathers and robes so I quickly changed to enjoy a well-deserved soak in the temperate water.
+As guests of explora we had our own private pool and were spoiled with delicious snacks and a glass of sparkling wine or a beer.
 This was the perfect way to end the morning.

 This excursion is best done after some acclimatisation in San Pedro de Atacama as it reaches an elevation of 3,500m.
 Fortunately the springs are accessible by road and we were taken back to explora by van.